NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

     they can be slower than compiled languages and potentially more memory intensive.

-Objected Oriented languages:
+Object Oriented languages:
     Objects are custom datatypes.
-For every custom datatypes, you usually have a set of operations you might want to conduct.
+For every custom datatype, you usually have a set of operations you might want to conduct.
 For example, if you have an object that is a list of numbers you might want to apply a mathematical operation, such as sum, onto this list object in bulk.
 Not every  function